Archive in a Wall Cavity – the series, in one

 The film was based loosely on the intrepid life of Elsbeth Schragmüller, a Prussian doctor of political science turned ace spy.
 (So were G.W.
 Pabst’s 1937 French drama film Mademoiselle Docteur (Street of Shadows) and a 1933 Leni Riefenstahl project that was never made because censors stated plainly that its spy theme would be unacceptable.)

-Throughout film and television history, with acknowledgment or not, the epithet “based on real events” or equivalent has been blazoned as some sort of badge of honor, particularly of blockbusters.
+Throughout film and television history, with acknowledgment or not, the epithet “based on real events” or equivalent has been blazoned as some sort of badge of honor, particularly on blockbusters.

 First, of course it reveals nothing about the extent of adoption or adaptation of historical events.
-And, the less is the influence, the more meaningless is the “somehow related to historical events.”
+And, the less is the influence, the more meaningless is the “somehow related to historical events” claim.

-Second, if the claim is to have mimicked historical events, the problem becomes that any such attempt defeats itself by the nature of historical fiction.
+Second, if the boast is that the creators have mimicked historical events, the problem becomes that any such attempt defeats itself by the nature of historical fiction.